Skip to main content

 Connect cluster

-Connect cluster option aids in adding different types of Kubernetes clusters as application clusters to Portworx Backup.
+Connect cluster option helps in adding different types of Kubernetes clusters as application clusters to Portworx Backup.
 You just have to select your cloud platform, key-in necessary details and add the cluster.
 Portworx Backup lets you auto-discover your EKS clusters and then add them to back up and restore your application data and resources.

 Search by cluster name